 Zero Depreciation cover:

-One such add-on to a car insurance that is beneficial for car owners in every way is the zero-depreciation cover.
+One such that is beneficial for car owners in every way is the zero-depreciation cover.
 As the name suggest, a zero-depreciation cover ensures that there is no depreciation in the car value or the claim settlement following an accident or a collision.
 A car owner can claim insurance for the entire amount of the car and factors (age, condition of the car) of depreciation will not come into play.